Tracy Grammer: Biography

 In 2005, her company, Tracy Grammer Music, made arrangements with Elise Fischer, Carter's sister and copyright owner, to administer the catalog of Dave Carter, giving her effective control over the duo's music.

 In addition to touring, Grammer was choral conductor at the Academy at Charlemont from 2010 until 2012.
 She released an album on Red House Records in February 2012, Little Blue Egg, which contained 11 previously-unheard duo recordings that had been recovered from the Dave Carter and Tracy Grammer archives.
 Later that year, she and Red House released Joy My Love, a limited-edition EP containing five more of the duo's archived recordings.

 In January 2014, Tracy Grammer joined 21 other female singer-songwriters in a project called "RealWomenRealSongs."
 The project required each participant to write and upload one song per week for 52 weeks to the RealWomenRealSongs YouTube channel.
 Several of the songs written during that project appear on Grammer's fourth solo recording and first songwriter release, Low Tide (Tracy Grammer Music, 2018).
 Low Tide was funded entirely by a Kickstarter campaign that reached its goal in just 34 hours and engaged more than 700 fans.

-In 2016, Grammer debuted a new presentation called "words+music" that weaves readings from her memoir-in-progress with songs and musical excerpts on violin and guitar. words+music is an occasional show focusing on Grammer's life with Dave Carter, including the effect of Carter's gender transition on the duo's life and work together, and Grammer's path to back to the stage after Carter's death.
+In 2016, Grammer debuted a new presentation called "words+music" that weaves readings from her memoir-in-progress with songs and musical excerpts on violin and guitar. words+music is an occasional show focusing on Grammer's life with Dave Carter, including the effect of Carter's gender transition on the duo's life and work together, and Grammer's path back to the stage after Carter's death.